Indo-European migrations: Pre-Indo-European steppe-cultures

-According to Anthony, the development of the Proto-Indo-European cultures started with the introduction of cattle at the Pontic-Caspian steppes.
+According to Anthony, the development of the Proto-Indo-European cultures into pastoral cultures started with the introduction of cattle at the Pontic-Caspian steppes.
 Until ca. 5200–5000 BCE the Pontic-Caspian steppes were populated by hunter-gatherers.
 According to Anthony, the first cattle herders arrived from the Danube Valley at ca. 5800–5700 BCE, descendants from the first European farmers.
 They formed the Criş culture (5800–5300 BCE), creating a cultural frontier at the Prut-Dniestr watershed.
 The adjacent Bug–Dniester culture (6300–5500 BCE) was a local culture, from where cattle breeding spread to the steppe peoples.
 The Dniepr Rapids area was the next part of the Pontic-Caspian steppes to shift to cattle-herding.
 It was the densely populated area of the Pontic-Caspian steppes at the time, and had been inhabited by various hunter-gatherer populations since the end of the Ice Age.
 From ca.5800–5200 it was inhabited by the first phase of the Dnieper–Donets culture, a hunter-gatherer culture contemporaneous with the Bug-Dniestr culture.

-At ca. 5200–5000 BCE the Cucuteni–Trypillia culture (6000–3500 BCE) (aka Tripolye culture), presumed to be non-Indo-European speaking, appears east of the Carpathian mountains, moving the cultural frontier to the Southern Bug valley, while the foragers at the Dniepr Rapids shifted to cattle herding, marking the shift to Dniepr-Donets II (5200/5000 – 4400/4200 BCE).
+At ca. 5200–5000 BCE the Cucuteni–Trypillia culture (6000–3500 BCE) (aka Tripolye culture), presumed to be non-Indo-European speaking, appears east of the Carpathian Mountains, moving the cultural frontier to the Southern Bug valley, while the foragers at the Dniepr Rapids shifted to cattle herding, marking the shift to Dniepr-Donets II (5200/5000 – 4400/4200 BCE).
 The Dniepr-Donets culture kept cattle not only for ritual sacrifices, but also for their daily diet.

-The Khvalynsk culture (4700–3800 BCE), located at the middle Volga, which was connected with the Danube Valley by trade networks, also had cattle and sheep, but they were "more important in ritual sacrifices than in the diet".
+The proto-IE Khvalynsk culture (4700–3800 BCE), located at the middle Volga, which was connected with the Danube Valley by trade networks, had cattle and sheep, but they were "more important in ritual sacrifices than in the diet".
 The Samara culture (early 5th millennium BCE), (Note: There are several datings available: